sl4m/skim.cc/_posts/2010-09-01-webrick-cookies.markdown

 end
 {% endhighlight %}

-The invaluable WEBrick documentation Eric Hodel's [website]() explained how cookies are retrieved and set:
+The invaluable WEBrick documentation at Eric Hodel's [website]() explained how cookies are retrieved and set:

 > Cookies are read in by WEBrick::HTTPRequest automatically, and are available as an Array from HTTPRequest#cookies.
 Cookies may be appended to the HTTPResponse#cookies Array when creating a WEBrick::HTTPResponse.